Desert Ridge Phoenix Real Estate Market Report — August 2026

 Coverage area: Desert Ridge Phoenix Real Estate inside ZIP 85054 covering Aviano, Fireside, Toscana, Talinn, Sky Crossing, Ironwood Greens, Bella Monte, Glen Eagle, Lockwood Estates, CityNorth, and other named sub-communities inside the 5,700-acre master plan boundary.

-Data sources: Monthly closed-sale and active-listing data is compiled from local sales records and verified across multiple area data sources before publication.
+Data sources: Desert Ridge realty transaction data (monthly closed-sale and active-listing) is compiled from local sales records and verified across multiple area data sources before publication.
 Public records, builder sales centers, and city planning documents are used for new construction figures and address verification.
 School ratings are drawn from Arizona Department of Education state report cards, Niche, GreatSchools, and SchoolGrade.
 Crime data comes from CrimeGrade, AreaVibes, and FBI Uniform Crime Reports.
-Master plan history sourced from City of Phoenix Desert Ridge Specific Plan, Northeast Phoenix Partners archives, and the Desert Ridge Community Association.
+Master plan history sourced from City of Phoenix Desert Ridge Specific Plan, Northeast Phoenix Partners archives, and the DRCA.

 Author: Compiled by Arizona Homes and Condos Realty.
 We intentionally do not list properties on this site… Arizona’s market changes too fast for static listing pages to remain accurate.

-When you reach out, a dedicated full-time Desert Ridge Phoenix Real Estate agent starts working immediately, researching both on-market and off-market opportunities across all named sub-communities.
+When you reach out, a dedicated full-time agent/broker that specializes in Desert Ridge starts working immediately on your Desert Ridge Phoenix Real Estate search, researching both on-market and off-market opportunities across all named sub-communities.
 Premium properties in Aviano, Fireside, and Ironwood Greens often trade with limited days on market, so private relationships matter.